dk-frontend-dev/rs-cli/README.md

 Open terminal in root and start work.

 #### example:
-- node index.js -a decode -s 64 -i 'input.txt' -o 'output.txt'
+    node index.js -a decode -s 64 -i 'input.txt' -o 'output.txt'

-If you want to encode or decode text without using files, then:
-- node index.js -a encode -s -20 -st 'Hello world!'
+***also cli contains all the functions and capabilities described in the task***

 (project files in 'work' branch)